radarFudan/Awesome-state-space-models/README.md

 6. State-Free Inference of State-Space Models: The *Transfer Function* Approach

-7. PAC-Bayesian Error Bound, via R ́enyi Divergence, for a Class of Linear Time-Invariant State-Space Models
+7. PAC-Bayesian Error Bound, via Renyi Divergence, for a Class of Linear Time-Invariant State-Space Models

 ## ICLR 2024 submissions